 Data Model Extension

-Defines Data Model structure for the Layout Template and keeps the declarations of Data Sources, which provides necessary data for the layout, and the dependencies between data sources.
+Defines Data Model structure for the Layout Template and keeps the declarations of Data Sources, which provide necessary data for the layout, and the dependencies between data sources.
 See more Layout Data Model Designer

 Data Model Customization

-On run time, the Data Model Extension and Customization are merged together in one transparent Data Model descriptor, which guarantees the Update Security, - the customizations still valid even after the update of the Layout.
+On run time, the Data Model Extension and Customization are merged together in one transparent Data Model descriptor, which guarantees the Update Security, the customizations are still valid even after the update of the Layout.

-List of the localization strings which used in Layout Template, and translations of them to languages and sub-languages registered in the System.
+List of the localization strings used in Layout Template, and translations of them to languages and sub-languages registered in the System.